SheathedBlade/quartz/content/Characters/Arzen Lynos.md

 >
 > When invoked, the sky darkens as flaming meteors pierce the clouds, and crashes onto the earth.
 Even with the destructive nature of this spell, Arzen consciously contains the spell to a certain, specified area.
 This invocation leaves the caster drained and exhausted, and Arzen is no exception.
 This one fact means that the spell duration would be very short, though that time linearly goes up as the reserves of the caster's mana increases.
 >
 > How did the Stalwryn Kingdom, with all their extensive testing, miss this?
 It clearly shows Arzen having an unusual amount of essence stemming from the Stargazer!
 But how?
-Is Arzen also an Avatar of the Stargazer?
+Is Arzen also an Ascendant of the Stargazer?
 He doesn't even seem to be aware of this fact...